JohnLaude/Pygame-Project/README.md

 # Pygame-Project
 Author: John Laude
 Pygame Project.
-A platformer game that is made by following tutorials made by Kids Can Code on youtube https://www.youtube.com/channel/UCNaPQ5uLX5iIEHUCLmfAgKg
+A platformer game that is made by following tutorials made by Kids Can Code on youtube as a basis https://www.youtube.com/channel/UCNaPQ5uLX5iIEHUCLmfAgKg

 Resources/Spritesheets: